sotalya/tucuxi-core/software_documentation/source/drug2_description.rst

    :widths: 15, 30

    standard , "A normal covariate" sex , "The covariate represents the sex of the patient.
-Can be automatically retrieved from administrative data" ageInYears , "The age of the patient, in years.
-Can be automatically retrieved from administrative data" ageInMonths , "The age of the patient, in months.
-Can be automatically retrieved from administrative data" ageInDays , "The age of the patient, in days.
-Can be automatically retrieved from administrative data"
+Can be automatically retrieved from administrative data, specifically in a patient covariate called `sex`" ageInYears , "The age of the patient, in years.
+Can be automatically retrieved from administrative data, specifically in a patient covariate called `birthdate`" ageInMonths , "The age of the patient, in months.
+Can be automatically retrieved from administrative data, specifically in a patient covariate called `birthdate`" ageInDays , "The age of the patient, in days.
+Can be automatically retrieved from administrative data, specifically in a patient covariate called `birthdate`"

 .. _covariateDataType: